nvs/map/README.md

         map = 'path/to/map.w3x',

         -- The directory containing all user files that can be used to -- access and change the map environment.
-It will recursively -- traversed, and all Lua files within will be processed.
+It will be recursively -- traversed, and all Lua files within will be processed.
         --
         -- Note that when traversing directories, entries within are sorted